 Fishing line for snapper

 When bait fishing most will spool their snapper reels with monofilament line.
 This is a great way to keep the costs low and monofilament has stretch which is really useful when fishing with baits.
 You would select a line strength ranging from 15 pounds through to 30 pounds.
 Most of our bait snapper reels have a 25-pound line on them which has been ample.
-If your fishing areas with reef or structure than you may want to consider going a little heavier.
+If your fishing areas with reefs or structures then you may want to consider going a little heavier.

 In recent years I have been using a 7 foot 6-inch rod that 4-7 kilo class with a 4000 size reel spooled with 20-pound monofilament and finished with a 40-pound leader.